 Current Challenges of vacation planning

 I am living in a foreign country.
 Even small things are still a little stressful.
 We haven’t even been here 2 months and my Spanish isn’t very strong yet (it feels non-existent still).
 My skills are improving, but I’m not comfortable speaking much.
-And I feel like I understand less.
+I feel like I understand less.
 We are planning a trip to an area that may or may not be popular with Americans and other English speakers.
 While I will take advantage of all the immersive language practice available, it’s also one more thing to think about while on vacation.
 In addition, not all of the websites give me an English option.

 This family needs an actual vacation.
 Yours probably does, too.
 We all know that vacation while parenting isn’t really a vacation at all, but we can do our best to set things up and to prepare as much as possible to have a better experience.
 Right now, I’m thinking that all-inclusive is the way to go.
 Or maybe an Airbnb with a kitchen (here is my Airbnb referral link – we both get a travel credit if you sign up using it).

 And there are… complications

 I haven’t figured out a workable situation for my dogs’ care yet.
 They traveled for three days across the continent only a couple months before our vacation.
 My husband doesn’t want to put them in a car again for multiple hours.
-And while I was told there were plenty of places to board dogs here, the only one I currently know about is not like the US and I’m not sure I’m comfortable with the situation.
+While I was told there were plenty of places to board dogs here, the only one I currently know about is not like the US and I’m not sure I’m comfortable with the situation.

 A specific resort was recommended to us by a person with children.
 My husband didn’t feel the need to do additional research.
 I do feel that need, of course!
 There are many activities to do in the area, but the ones that peaked my interest are swimming with dolphins and sea lions.
 Of course, because of my experiences with stingrays at Stingray City in Grand Cayman Island, I definitely needed to research the ethics of the experience.